asehdev1994/actuarial-life-model-engine/README.md

 A modular Python-based actuarial life insurance modelling and capital engine designed using institutional-style software architecture principles.

-The project focuses not only on actuarial mechanics, but also on building a clean, extensible modelling framework with stable interfaces, externalised assumptions, structured outputs, and disciplined separation of concerns.
+The project focuses not only on actuarial mechanics, but also on building a clean, extensible modelling framework with stable interfaces, externalised assumptions, structured outputs, registry-driven extensibility, and disciplined separation of concerns.

-The project has evolved beyond a traditional actuarial cashflow model toward a reusable actuarial scenario, valuation, and capital aggregation framework with calibration-driven stress infrastructure and modular risk architecture.
+The project has evolved beyond a traditional actuarial cashflow model toward a reusable actuarial projection, valuation, stress testing, and capital aggregation framework with configuration-driven execution and frontend orchestration.

 ---

 # Core Objectives

-- Build a modular actuarial modelling engine using clean software architecture principles
+* Build a modular actuarial modelling engine using clean software architecture principles
-- Separate modelling mechanics from ingestion, analytics, and orchestration
+* Separate modelling mechanics from ingestion, analytics, orchestration, and presentation
-- Externalise assumptions through provider-based interfaces
+* Externalise assumptions through provider-based interfaces
-- Produce structured, reusable valuation outputs
+* Produce structured, reusable valuation and capital outputs
-- Preserve transparency and reproducibility of calculations
+* Preserve transparency and reproducibility of calculations
-- Build reusable scenario, stress, and capital aggregation infrastructure
+* Build reusable scenario, stress, and capital aggregation infrastructure
+* Support extensible registry-driven assumptions and stresses
+* Provide a user-friendly execution interface through Streamlit

 ---